CATHOLIC Adventure Camp

-The cost is $420 for students currently in grades 6 to 12.
+The cost is $440 (includes transportation from Marshfield) for students currently in grades 6 to 12.
 The cost for chaperones is negotiable.
 Please contact David Alcott if you would like to help chaperone!
-A non-refundable $100 deposit is due by April 13th.
-Balance is due June 3rd (also non-refundable).
+A non-refundable $100 deposit is due by March 17th.
+Balance is due June 6th (also non-refundable).
 After June 6th if there is still space available to go the cost will be $460.

 St. John the Baptist Parish

 ATTN: David Alcott

 Marshfield, WI 54449